SleepinNinja/catalyst-count/README.md

 # catalyst-count

+For running the project.
+1. Create a virtual environment and activate it.
+2. Install all the dependencies using pip install -r requirements.txt
+3. Create a .env file inside the main project app i.e catalyst_count.
+4. Inside .env file Provide django SECRET_KEY, and NAME, USER, PASSWORD, HOST and PORT for postgres.
+5. Make migrations using commands:
+  a. python manage.py makemigrations
+  b. python manage.py migrate
+7. Finally run the project using command python manage.py runserver.

 API
 The url for getting the filtered company data is http://127.0.0.1:8000/api/query_builder/, This API only accepts GET request, we need to send filters in request body in json format as shown below.